kaazvaag/game-and-watch-retro-go/README.md

 :exclamation: you are on a development fork.

 **This repository is a fork of [https://github.com/kbeckmann](https://github.com/kbeckmann).
-It is used to develop and experimente handheld console emulators on STM32 platform.
+It is used to develop handheld console emulators on STM32 platform like [LCD-Game-Emulator](https://github.com/bzhxx/LCD-Game-Emulator).
 If you attend to experiment it, you may need to consider [https://github.com/bzhxx/game-and-watch-retro-go](https://github.com/bzhxx/game-and-watch-retro-go) in the following section.
-Otherwise, if you are looking for stable release, please use the origin [https://github.com/kbeckmann](https://github.com/kbeckmann).**
+Otherwise, if you are looking for stable release, please use origin: [https://github.com/kbeckmann](https://github.com/kbeckmann).**

 Supported emulators: